Dr. Gilbert C. Corella

 Dr. Gilbert Corella has been with the Loudoun Symphonic Winds since 1999, conducting more than 200 performances.

-He began his musical career as a tubist with the United State Air Force Band.
+He began his musical career as a tubist with the United States Air Force Band.
 As a member of the Ceremonial Brass, he participated in a broad spectrum of ceremonies, ranging from State arrivals at the White House to full honors funerals at Arlington National Cemetery.
 His duties expanded as he became a drum major, performed as a soloist and conducted other components of the Air Force Band.

 An advocate for music education, Dr. Corella founded the Serapis Foundation in 2003.
 Its mission is to educate and stimulate awareness on the diversity of musical expression.
 The foundation serves as a vehicle to recruit professional musicians to inspire future generations, targeting the diverse and economically challenged.
-He served on the faculty at George Washington University from 1999-2019 as the tuba/euphonium professor.

 His education includes a Bachelor of Arts from the Catholic University of America; a Masters of Arts in conducting and performance from George Mason University; and a Doctorate of Musical Arts from the Catholic University of America as the first-ever graduate in tuba performance.